Bob Lee Swagger: Fictional character biography

 In Dead Zero, Swagger moves from action hero to detective and strategist.
 Other elements in Dead Zero new to the Bob Lee Swagger novels are the inclusion of private security contractors and their presence in Operation Enduring Freedom in Afghanistan.
 One of the plot elements is a three-man team referred to as "unidentified contractor team".
 They use the Barrett M82 sniper rifle, which was originally introduced in Night of Thunder by its Army designation, the Barrett M107.
 Other devices new in this series are a miniature transponder called an "active RFID" or RFID tag.
 The use of "drones" (remote controlled unmanned aerial vehicles) is also new in this novel, and on the final page of the novel, Swagger is figuratively seen as using a drone for a sniper kill.
 The term "dead zero" in sniper and precision shooting usage refers to the desirable state of affairs where after several trial shots (called "ranging shots") the horizontal part of the cross-hair on the reticle has been adjusted for the distance and elevation of the target, and the vertical part of the cross-hair has been adjusted for windage, and so the crossing of the two in the field of view of the shooter corresponds to the anticipated point of impact.
 The cross-hairs meet on the target just as one sees on movie and TV use of telescopic sights.

 In The Third Bullet, the eighth Bob Swagger novel, Bob Lee attempts to unravel the mystery behind the Kennedy assassination from a sniper's point of view and utilizes his unique skill-set to question several actual details from the Warren Commission, etc.

 In Sniper's Honor, the ninth Bob Swagger novel, Bob Lee teams with a newspaper reporter to uncover the fate of a World War II female Russian sniper known as the White Witch.
 Also unearthed is a plot to attack Israel with newly manufactured Zyklon B poison gas.
 The story jumps between 1944 and present day, with most of it set in Ukraine.
 Bob Lee once again takes on the role of shooter as well as detective.

 G Man, released in 2017, is the tenth novel in the series.
-It concerns a 71 year old Swagger attempting to uncover the history of his grandfather Charles Fitzgerald Swagger.
-Charles was a veteran of both the Canadian and U.S. armies during World War I retiring as a United States Army Major and returned to become the Sheriff of Polk County Arkansas.
-Bob and Nick Memphis uncover his secret work as an FBI agent during which he was involved in hunting down several famous bank robbers in the year 1934 as well as his downfall from success.
+It concerns a 71-year-old Swagger attempting to uncover the history of his grandfather Charles Fitzgerald Swagger.
+Charles, a veteran of the Canadian and U.S. armies during World War I, retired as a U.S. Army major and returned to become the Sheriff of Polk County, Arkansas.
+Bob and Nick Memphis uncover his secret work as an FBI agent during which he helped hunt down several famous bank robbers in 1934, then suffered a downfall.